gitter-badger/city-directories/README.md

 # City Directories

+- Which OCR engine?
+  - How to train Tesseract 4?
+- Field detection: CRF or something similar?
+Or just regular expressions?
+- Create dictionaries of names, professions and street
+  - We can use this dataset for list of street names: http://spacetime.nypl.org/#data-nyc-streets

 ## Samples

 I've uploaded some sample pages from city directories to S3, as well as one complete volume: